collapsed-stacks/startups/questions/5930/funding-for-a-web-startup-focusing-in-agriculture.md

 - tagged: `funding`
 - score: 3

-<p>Context: In some parts of Europe, food baskets bought directly from the farmers and/or cooperatives are gaining momentum.
-There are several reasons for that, one of which is the belief that this food is healthier and fresher.</p>
+Context: In some parts of Europe, food baskets bought directly from the farmers and/or cooperatives are gaining momentum.
+There are several reasons for that, one of which is the belief that this food is healthier and fresher.

-<p>I'm starting a web startup that aims at promoting some types of agricultural products.
+I'm starting a web startup that aims at promoting some types of agricultural products.
 The website we are building is going to give very easy access to the information to the consumers that are looking for food baskets and allow them to choose the right supplier in minutes.(I don't feel very confortable sharing the ways we are going to achieve that publicly).
-In the beginning we are going to work only with public information and with information provided by the suppliers themselves.</p>
+In the beginning we are going to work only with public information and with information provided by the suppliers themselves.

-<p>I was wondering if there is funding for that and if there exists specific organizations that fund that type of projects.</p>
+I was wondering if there is funding for that and if there exists specific organizations that fund that type of projects.

-<p>Regards,
+Regards,
-Samy</p>
+Samy

 ## Answer 5943